lorifranke/RealEstateMobileApp/README.md

 # More information

 This application is the User Interface (UI) part of a full software project.
-The backend belonging to this application can be found here: https://github.com/MounikaChava304/CS682
+The backend belonging to this real estate mobile UI can be found here: https://github.com/MounikaChava304/CS682